 Record date: When a dividend is declared, the Company's Board of Directors sets the “record date” for that dividend.
 You must be a “shareholder of record” (on the company's books) as of the “record date” in order to receive the dividend.

 Ex-dividend date: “Ex-dividend” is a financial expression meaning without dividend.
 In order to be a “shareholder of record” who is entitled to receive the dividend, you must purchase shares before the ex-dividend date.
-The ex-dividend date is typically two business days before the record date.
+The ex-dividend date is typically one business day prior to the record date.
 If you purchase stock on the ex-dividend date or after, you will not receive the next dividend payment.
 If you purchase before the ex-dividend date, you will receive the dividend.

 Payable date: The “payable date” is the date the dividend is paid to the Company's “shareholders of record.”

 We announced a USD 18 billion, three-year share repurchase program in August 2012 and spent USD 11.9 billion to repurchase 135.3 million shares through September 30, 2014.
-We made no share repurchases in 2015 and 2016.
-We do not presently intend to purchase shares of our common stock in 2017.
+We made no share repurchases in 2015, 2016 and 2017.
+We do not presently intend to purchase share of our common stock in 2018.

 PMI offers a Direct Stock Purchase and Dividend Reinvestment Plan administered by its transfer agent, Computershare.
 You may access the Computershare website, or you may call toll-free +1 877 745 9350 in the United States or Canada.
 From outside the United States or Canada, shareholders may call +1 781 575 4310 toll-free.